cyndicheng/monopoly-masters/README.md

 1. As a user, I can see a welcome page when I first logged on.
 The welcome page allows me to sign in or register.

 ##### 10 days, priority 20
-2. As a user, after the game start I MUST be able to enter the number of players [between 2 and 4].
-If I press Cancel, then I MUST be able to exit the game.
+2. As a user, after the game start I MUST be able to enter the number of players (2 to 4) If I press Cancel, I MUST be able to exit the game.

 ##### 5 days, priority 20
 3. As a player, I must be allowed to roll the dice and move my characters around the board, clockwise.
 Roll the dice to see who goes first.
-This highest roll begins the game
+This highest roll begins the game.

 ##### 5 days, priority 40
 4. As a user, I must be able to pick or choose a token to represent me on the board.